-If the applicant is a working group, the members of the group must select one of the members as the project leader to complete the application in his/her/their own name.
-The working group can also be given a name.
-The name will be used for communicative purposes, such as Kone Foundation’s website, if the residency place is awarded.
+If the applicant is a workgroup, the members of the group must select one of the members as the project leader to complete the application in his/her/their own name.
+The workgroup can also be given a name.
+The name will be used for communicative purposes, such as Kone Foundation’s website if the residency place is awarded.

 If the applicant is an organisation with a Business ID, a project leader must be selected for the project.
-It is the responsibility of the project leader to submit payment requests and to inform the Saari Residence on the payment schedule arrangements.
-If there are changes in the contents of the project or the members of the work group, the project leader must discuss these with The Saari Residence.
+It is the responsibility of the project leader to submit payment requests and to inform the Saari Residence of the payment schedule arrangements.
+If there are changes in the contents of the project or the members of the workgroup, the project leader must discuss these with the Saari Residence.
 Only an accountable project leader may agree on changes and inform us about them.

 MONTHLY GRANT FOR INDIVIDUAL RESIDENCY

 The individual residency includes an apartment, a workspace and a monthly grant.
 The artists work with their own equipment (incl. computer and camera) and they will purchase their own materials.

 Individual residency grant classification:

 - €2,500 /month (beginning of career)

 - €3,000 /month (mid-career, min.
 10 years of artistic work)